BlogDestinationsHiking in the Austrian Alps in 2026

 The Alpine Crossing is an epic long-distance walk from Munich to Venice, taking you through the Alps all the way to the Adriatic.
 While only part is in Austria, it is a classic part.
 The Alpine Crossing can be walked in approximately 4 weeks, many trekkers break up this epic journey into shorter one-week itineraries.
 You can find more below:

-- Stage 1: Munich to Garmish
+- Stage 1: self-guided Munich to Garmisch

-- Stage 2: Garmish to Meran
+- Stage 2: self-guided Garmisch to Meran

-- Stage 3: Meran to Lake Garda
+- Stage 3: self-guided Meran to Lake Garda

-- Stage 4: Lake Garda to Venice
+- Stage 4: self-guided Lake Garda to Venice

 View of the Hochkoenig Mountains from a hiking trip to Austrian Alps